 What will I learn?

-- Learn evaluation techniques and procedures for children with exceptionalities
+- Learn evaluation techniques and procedures for identifying children with exceptionalities

-- Design classroom tests and examine test data to facilitate decision making
+- Design classroom tests and examine test data to facilitate decision about students’ learning

 - Learn about classroom organization, behavior management, and communication skills appropriate for managing the spectrum of behaviors found in exceptional students, including students with emotional and behavioral disorders